splunk/public-o11y-docs/infrastructure/sys-limits.rst

      - 128

    * - :ref:`mts-creations-per-hour-limit`
-     - Absolute limit of 500,000 MTS per hour, regardless of your subscription limit, or 50 times your MTS per minute limit, whichever is smaller.
+     - 60 times your MTS per minute limit

    * - :ref:`mts-creations-per-minute-limit`
      - 6,000 or determined by your subscription